Focusing in the Dark: How to Focus on Stars for Milky Way Photography

 Back-button focus left active

-If you shoot with back-button focus during the day and forget to check your AF settings at night, you risk accidentally triggering autofocus mid-session — which will immediately destroy your carefully set manual focus position.
+If you shoot with back-button focus during the day and forget to check your AF settings at night, you risk accidentally triggering autofocus mid-session and immediately destroying your carefully set manual focus position.
 Check your AF setup before the session starts, not after something goes wrong.

 Trusting the infinity mark on the lens